jeanl87/regex_tutorial/gist-template.md

 ### Look-ahead and Look-behind

 Lookahead asserts that what immediately follows the current position in an uppercase letter.

 Lookbehind asserts that what immediately precedes the current position is a lowercase letter.

 ## Author

-My name is Lisa Jean.
+Lisa Jean is a clinical research specialist.
+She is currently in the last section of fullstack web development bootcamp program for Coloumbia University.

 Github link: https://github.com/jeanl87/regex_tutorial.git